-We derive our revenues primarily through commissions from brokerage services, the spread between the buy and sell prices on matched principal transactions, fees from related parties, data, software and post-trade services, and other revenues.
-See Note 3-"Summary of Significant Accounting Policies" to our consolidated financial statements in Part II, Item 8 of our Annual Report on Form 10-K for the year ended December 31, 2022, for further information regarding revenue recognition.
+We derive our revenues primarily through commissions from brokerage services, the spread between the buy and sell prices on matched principal transactions, fees from related parties, data, network and post-trade services, and other revenues.
+See Note 3-"Summary of Significant Accounting Policies" to BGC Partners' consolidated financial statements in Part II, Item 8 of BGC Partners' Annual Report on Form 10-K for the year ended December 31, 2022, for further information regarding revenue recognition.